fabiogiglietto/CooRnet_at_DMI_WS_2023/README.md

 # **Detecting Coordinated Link Sharing Behaviour with CooRnet**

 Code and data repository for the "Detecting Coordinated Link Sharing Behaviour with [CooRnet](https://coornet.org/)" tutorial at the [Digital Media Initiative 2023 Winter School](https://wiki.digitalmethods.net/Dmi/WinterSchool2023).
+The results of the related project is available at [this page](https://wiki.digitalmethods.net/Dmi/WinterSchool2023coornet4ukraine).

 ## Abstract